-Like many of the success stories of MCS, the Cookery Nook was born from a values based initiative of the Sisters of Mercy.
+Like many of the success stories of MC, the Cookery Nook was born from a values based initiative of the Sisters of Mercy.
 It boasts a history of more than 20 years success in the provision of supported employment, voluntary opportunities and work experience placements for people with an intellectual disability.
 The initiative provides a valuable catering service to the community and importantly within the supported environment, it provides training, professional development and growth opportunities for people with an intellectual disability.
 It makes an extremely positive difference in the life journey of the employees and their families.

 The Cookery Nook is an Australian Disability Enterprise (ADE), a Not-for-profit (NFP) organisation with charitable status, which provides meaningful employment for people with significant disability who would otherwise not be able to work.
 There are about 600 ADE's around Australia that employ more than 20,000 people with disability.